-RAD 601 Radiographic Pathology
+RAD 601 - Radiographic Pathology

-The study of common human diseases and their causes, treatment and radiographic appearance.
-Includes a discussion of associated terminology, diseases demonstrated with various imaging systems.
+Radiographic Pathology is the study of common human diseases and their causes, treatment and radiographic appearance.
+This class includes a discussion of associated terminology, diseases demonstrated with various imaging systems.
 Independent study and research is required.
 Theory credit hours are a 1:1 contact to credit ratio.
 Manipulative labs are 3:1 and experimental labs are 2:1 ratio.

-THEORY LAB CLINIC COURSE

-30 0 0 3

-RAD 603 Computed Tomography with Cross Sectional Anatomy
+RAD 603 - Computed Tomography with Cross Sectional Anatomy